Internet and Cybersecurity Attorney | Protecting You Against Social Media Crime #OwnYourData

 During my time of self-isolation, I happened to come across a relatively new A.I. solution that seeks to dramatically alter the digital landscape for those with disabilities.
 Speaking from personal experience, I've spent the last eight-years caring for my neighbor (now close-friend) who is blind.
 By observing how she is able to use her iPhone, Amazon Echo, and JAWS programs to help her stay updated with what's going on around her, it's also taught me how necessary it is for our digital landscape to provide a more accessible means to information--because at the end of the day, it does make it difficult.

-comes into play.
-Though the needs of those with disabilities have historically been largely overlooked in the digital sphere, increased awareness of the issues those with disabilities face and powerful solutions like accessiBe have brought "web accessibility
+That's where accessiBE comes into play.
+Though the needs of those with disabilities have historically been largely overlooked in the digital sphere, increased awareness of the issues those with disabilities face and powerful solutions like accessiBe have brought "web accessibility" front and center.

 For those with disabilities, accessing web content is much more complicated than having a computer or smartphone in the house.
 Someone who is blind can only access written text with the help of a